khadni/MVP-AutomatedPortfolioManager/README.md

 1. Configure your contract so only the upkeep contract can call the `performUpkeep` function.
 This security measure is important to prevent anyone from calling several times `performUpkeep` and draining your Automation balance.

    - Go to [Etherscan](https://sepolia.etherscan.io).
-   - Search for your `AutomatedPortfolioManager` contract address. **Note**: You can find it in `output/deployedPortfolioManager.json`.
+   - Enter your `AutomatedPortfolioManager` contract address in the search bar. **Note**: This address is available in `output/deployedPortfolioManager.json`.
-   - Under the `Contract` section, click on the `Write Contract` tab.
+   - Select the `Contract` section, then click on the `Write Contract` tab.
-   - Connect your admin wallet (the one that deployed the contract).
+   - Connect your admin wallet, which is the wallet used to deploy the contract.
-   - Call the `setAutomationUpkeepForwarderContract` function with the `Forwarder address` as the input parameter. **Note**: You can find the `Forwarder address` in the Details section of your upkeep in the [Automation UI](https://automation.chain.link/).
+   - In the function inputs, enter the `Forwarder address` into the `setAutomationUpkeepForwarderContract` function. **Note**: You can find the `Forwarder address` in the Details section of your upkeep in the [Automation UI](https://automation.chain.link/).